lipid membrane simulation crashed using 3 fs time step with 3.3

 (not included) but gmxcheck between the two, flags only:

 inputrec->sc_power (2 - 1)

 Varying the number of nodes strongly affects the time taken for the simulation

 to crash.
 And reducing the timestep, of course, prevents crashes or any LINCS

 Thought a different system might help track down the source of the problem.

-#4 Updated by David van der Spoel almost 14 years ago
+#4 Updated by David van der Spoel over 14 years ago

 The problem reported by Alan Dodd is probably due to an issue in PME that was